-- " If all of your drinks are both organic and fairly or ethically traded, you would score 18 points. - " If some of your tea, coffee, or fruit juice is fairly or ethically traded, you would score - " Ensure your supplier indicates the ethical and fairly traded status of drinks on their invoices - either by product description or traceable product code. - " This standard only applies to drinks offered as part of the FFLSH menu, e.g. fruit juice.
-Tea and coffee on offer in the staff room don't have to be ethical or fairly traded to achieve 7 points in this category, although your staff may appreciate it! - " Your spend on ethically or fairly traded drinks does not count towards your Fairtrade food spend under standard 2.1.5.
+- " If all of your drinks are both organic and fairly or ethically traded, you would score 18 points. - " If some of your tea, coffee, or fruit juice is fairly or ethically traded, you would score 2 points. - " Ensure your supplier indicates the ethical and fairly traded status of drinks on their invoices either by product description or traceable product code. - " In schools and early years settings, apply this standard only to drinks offered as part of the FFLSH menu, e.g. milk or fruit juice.
+Tea and coffee on offer in the staff room don't have to be ethical or fairly traded to achieve 7 points in this category, although your staff may appreciate it! - Your spend on ethically or fairly traded drinks does not count towards your Fairtrade food spend under standard 2.1.5.